 Yes, our professionals will begin by performing a FREE evaluation and soil analysis to gauge the current condition of your lawn inspecting for active fungus or lawn pests.
 Our fertilization program is effective at controlling the pest and weed problems and helping the health of your lawn turn around quickly.
-Our staff will also give tips on other things such as raising the mowing height, increasing/decreasing irrigation times, and other tips to give you the healthiest lawn in the neighborhood.
+Our staff will also give tips on other things such as raising the mowing height, increasing/decreasing irrigation times, and other tips to provide you with the healthiest lawn in the neighborhood.

 I have crabgrass and weeds in my lawn every summer.
 What can I do to stop this?

 A good lawn fertilization program can prevent and treat crabgrass and many other broad-leaf weeds when applied correctly.
 Our program is target specific for the weed growth as per time of year to help prevent seed germination.
 A healthy thick lawn is the key to help with weed prevention.